villeneuvelab/documentation/docs/project-space/vncserver-launch.md

 For stability issues, deactivate the screensaver : System > Preferences > Look and Feel > Screensaver

 ![screensaver-img]({{site.baseurl}}/assets/images/screensaver.png)

+If you get lock out anyway, kill the screensaver from your worker node:

+`killall -9 .mate-screensav`

 ## server check